miladrayka/reindeer_software/README.md

 4- Multi-Shell Occurrence of Interatomic Contact (MS-OIC) - **[Ref](https://www.frontiersin.org/articles/10.3389/fchem.2021.753002/full)**

 ## Citation
 Project is not done.
-I wiil update the repository and the paper in the following months.
+I will update the repository and the paper in the following months.
 But, for now, you can cite the below paper:

 [REINDEER: A Protein-Ligand Feature Generator Software for Machine Learning Algorithms](https://chemrxiv.org/engage/chemrxiv/article-details/6613916c21291e5d1d5cd171)

 ## Contact